Shivam0712/DeepLearningProjects/SemiSupervised_ImageClassification/README.md

 **One such semi-supervised technique is [FeatureLearningRotNet](https://github.com/gidariss/FeatureLearningRotNet) where prior to performing the designated image classification task, the network is trained to classify rotated images based on their angle of rotation.
 This helps the network to learn good low level features which in turn helps it to perform better on the designated image classification task.**

 **In this project we aim to compare between, direct transfer learning, transfer learning with augmented datatsets, and transfer learning in addition to semi-supervised learning.** We pick a task in which we are given a large class of flowers, 102 to be precise.
-We need to uild a flower classification model which is discriminative between classes but can correctly classify all flower images belonging to the same class.
+We need to build a flower classification model which is discriminative between classes but can correctly classify all flower images belonging to the same class.
 There are a total of 20549 (train + test) images of flowers and we need to predict the category of the flowers present in the test folder with good accuracy.

 ## Data: